tfarras/nodejs-deploy/README.md

       # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
       - uses: actions/checkout@v2

-      # Runs a single command using the runners shell
+      # Runs a single command using the runner's shell
       - name: Run a one-line script
         run: echo Hello, world!

-      # Runs a set of commands using the runners shell
+      # Runs a set of commands using the runner's shell
       - name: Run a multi-line script
         run: |
           echo Add other actions to build,